What to Expect from a Caribbean Medical School Workload

 The stages from medical school student to fully licensed physician include:

-- Basic Sciences: the first two years of med school, during which students participate in classroom seminars with labs and complete the United States Medical Licensing Examination (USMLE) Step 1.
+- Preclinical Sciences: the first two years of med school, during which students participate in classroom seminars with labs and complete the United States Medical Licensing Examination (USMLE) Step 1.

 - Clinical Sciences: the last two years of med school, during which students participate in core and elective rotations in teaching hospitals and complete the USMLE Step 2CS and USMLE Step 2CK.

 - Residency: Graduates then apply to residency programs that allow them to practice independently at teaching hospitals, but under the direct supervision of established physicians.
 Here they will complete USMLE Step 3, the final Step exam.